VapourSoft/PCWWiFiModem/README.md

 software...

 #### Building with Arduino IDE
-You will probably need to rename .cpp files to .ino to build with the Arduino IDE.
 Please ensure you use ESP8266 core 2.7.4 as a workaround for the ESP8266 core issue mentioned above.
+Also you will probably need to rename .cpp files to .ino to build with the Arduino IDE.

 #### Building with PlatformIO
 platformio.ini currently pins the platform io core to espressif8266@2.6.3 as a workaround for the ESP8266 core issue mentioned above.

-## Flashing the firmware
-This can be done through Arduino IDE or PlatformIO after a successfull build.
-Alternatively the pre-built firmware bin under "releases" can be uploaded using the *esptool.py* or *espota.py* tool in the ESP8266 framework's tools directory.

-## Updating the firmware
-The firmware can be updated "over the air" providing a WiFi connection has been established, using the default OTA upload capability through Arduino IDE, platformio (see platformio.ini), or espota.py

 ## References & Acknowledgements
 RetroWifiModem project et all!